Eidoo (EDO) 24-Hour Trading Volume Tops $597,644.00

 Buying and Selling Eidoo

-It is usually not possible to purchase alternative cryptocurrencies such as Eidoo directly using US dollars.
-Investors seeking to trade Eidoo should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Eidoo directly using U.S. dollars.
+Investors seeking to acquire Eidoo should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Eidoo using one of the aforementioned exchanges.

 Receive News & Updates for Eidoo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eidoo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.